vasiltop/pathfinding-visualizer/README.md

 <li> e : End Node </li>
 </ul>

-To change the speed of the pathfinding, change the speed variable in settings.py.
+Settings such as the width of the nodes and speed of the pathfinding can be tweaked in settings.py.